VerifiedXBlockchain/VerifiedX-GUI/README.md

-# RBX Wallet GUI
+# VerifiedX GUI

-This is the new version of the RBXWallet GUI which supports both mac and windows.
+This is the new version of the VerifiedX GUI which supports Mac, Windows, and Web.

 ## Installing